Investment (Cash-Out) Game

 Story: Subjects receive a $15 endowment and have to decide how much of their $15 endowment to invest in a lemonade stand.
 The lemonade stand can operate for up to 10 days, in groups of 5 days at a time.
 For the lemonade stand to be successful, in some Rounds, at least 5 of the days it operates have to be sunny.
 In other Rounds, at least 6 of the days it operates have to be sunny.
 Subjects know the minimum number of sunny days they need for success at the start of a Round before they make any decisions.

-Selecting the days: Subject selected the days to operate lemonade stand (open lock symbols represent 5 days that subject commits to operate lemonade stand).
+Selecting the days: a subject selected the days to operate the lemonade stand (open-lock symbols represent the 5 days that the subject commits to operating the lemonade stand).

-Weather on selected days: Subject observes weather forecast for selected days and gets cash-out offer to sell the lemonade stand.
+Weather on the selected days: the subject observes the weather forecast for the selected days and gets a cash-out offer to sell the lemonade stand.

-Rejecting the offer: Subject selects 5 more days in which he/she commits to operate the lemonade stand.
+Rejecting the offer: the subject selects 5 more days in which he/she commits to operating the lemonade stand.

-Summary page: After selecting last 5 days subject sees the summary of the game.
-If subject accepted the offer from above then previous stage is removed and subject sees the summary page with respective modification.
+Summary page: After selecting the last 5 days subject sees the summary of the game.
+If the subject accepted the offer from above then the previous stage is removed and the subject sees the summary page with respective modification.